- Weight Loss Motivation for How to Lose 100 Pounds

 - Is Your Weight Plateau Due to Self-Sabotage?

 - 100 lb Weight Loss: Defining Moments — Paul’s Story

-- 100 lb Weight Loss: How to Finish a 5K When You Are Not Athletic
+- How to Run a 5k When You Are Not Athletic

 - 100 lb Weight Loss: How to Learn to Love Exercise